With mail-order sales without face-to-face contact, the desire deepened to understand customers better.

-The mail-order division was launched in 2006.
+The mail-order department was launched in 2006.
 At the time, Kuro Kirishima was a hit and they were forced to adjust shipments, but they had already decided to sell Kin Kirishima and Kuro Kirishima MELT, which use the same raw liquor as Kuro Kirishima.

 However, since these products cannot be mass-produced at once, it was difficult to distribute them through the same distribution channels that sell regular honkaku shochu.